 The University of Granada's Center for Modern Languages (CLM) offers both local and international students a multi-cultural, multi-lingual environment where world perspectives and traditions are exchanged on a daily basis.
 Students from 35 different countries around the world come yearly to the CLM to study Spanish language and culture, while Spanish students are studying other modern languages in the classrooms right next door.

 Recognized by the Cervantes Institute for excellence in the delivery of a broad array of language programs, the CLM is a pioneer in Spanish language instruction for international students, with origins that date to the delivery of its first program nearly 50 years ago.

 The CLM is fully equipped with a specialized languages and linguistics library, and the most up-to-date audio-visual aids in both classrooms and language laboratories that are set up for multimedia and audio-video activities.
 The two CLM buildings are located in the historic Realejo neighborhood in close proximity to the newly renovated UGR School of Architecture.
 The main building is found in the old Palace of Santa Cruz (16th C.), the restoration of which was completed in 1992 for educational purposes.
 The second building is the old Hotel Kenia, adapted for teaching purposes in 2005.

 On Site Support

-Brown appointed on-site staff assist students upon arrival and throughout their stay in Granada
+CASA-appointed on-site staff assist students upon arrival and throughout their stay in Granada.

 For more information on program costs, please see our cost page.